stelmaszczykadrian/stelmaszczykadrian/README.md

 ### Hi there 👋

 ![Codewars](https://www.codewars.com/users/stelmaszczykadrian/badges/large)
 <br><br>

 ## :sparkles: About me
 Hi, I am Adrian.
-I live in the charming town of Zambrów, near Bialystok.
-I have many interests, including **bodybuilding** 🏋️‍♂, **mixed martial arts** 🥊 and **world travel** ✈️. **The discipline and determination required to succeed in both bodybuilding and martial arts have taught me tenacity and the ability to overcome difficulties.🤩**
+I live in the charming town of Zambrów, near Białystok,and have many interests, including **bodybuilding** 🏋️‍♂, **mixed martial arts** 🥊 and **world travel** ✈️. **The discipline and determination required to succeed in both bodybuilding and martial arts have taught me tenacity and the ability to overcome difficulties.🤩**

-One of my dreams is to visit every continent 🌍 that our beautiful planet has to offer.
-I am confident that working in programming 💻 will allow me to achieve this goal.
+One of my dreams is to visit every continent on our beautiful planet 🌍, and I am confident that working in programming 💻 will allow me to achieve this goal.
 The flexibility of working in programming means that I can work remotely or abroad, which will allow me to explore new horizons and earn a living at the same time.🙌🏼

 I am genuinely fascinated by the art of programming 💻 and its potential to transform the world.
-My curiosity has led me to explore various programming projects, and I am particularly interested in developing applications and websites.
-I believe that programming is one of the most exciting and dynamic fields of endeavor, offering endless opportunities for innovation and creativity 🚀.
+My curiosity has led me to explore various programming projects, and I am particularly interested in developing applications and websites, as I believe that programming is one of the most exciting and dynamic fields of endeavor, offering endless opportunities for innovation and creativity🚀.

-**🌱 I’m currently learning in the Full Stack Developer course organized by Codecool programming school, where I develop my technical and soft skills.**
+**🌱 Currently, I am learning in the Full Stack Developer course organized by Codecool programming school, where I am developing my technical and soft skills.**

 <br><br>
 ## :star: Technology stack